 Trying to add too many products at one time can be overwhelming.
 Moreover, it makes it harder to judge the results of individual products when starting to use several new products at once.

-Skin Care Routine Results
+My Daily Skin Care Routine Results

 Since adopting a regular skincare routine, I have found that I am less self-conscious my appearance without makeup because my skin looks more luminous and healthy.
 Furthermore, when I am wearing foundation, products sit on the skin better since there are no visible dry patches and the appearance of pores is minimized.